 Replacement Behavior: For my son to instead say or use sign language to signal he is “all done” when he is finished eating.
 If there is something he doesn’t want to eat, he can set it to the side of his tray.

-Teaching him to Obey: First I explained to my son what I wanted from him.
-I don’t know if he understood, but I told him throwing food on the floor was a “no”.
+Teaching Him to Obey: First I explained to my son what I wanted from him.
+I also told him throwing food on the floor was a “no”.
 Instead of giving him his entire plate of food at once, I gave him one or two pieces of food at a time and sat right next to him.

 The next time he tried to throw his food, I again reminded him “This is no. Do not throw your food.
 Put it here.” while I guided his hand to put the food on his tray.